High Availability Deployment Architecture

 If you adopt a High Availability architecture on PBXHub Server deployment, you need to create two servers in each PBXHub, namely a primary PBXHub Server (Active) and a secondary PBXHub Server (Standby).

 PBXHub Server is the servers where the Yeastar P-Series Cloud PBX instances are launched.
-The server is located in private subnet, which needs to be associated with a NAT gateway to ensure outbound Internet connectivity.
+The server resides in a private subnet that must be associated with a NAT gateway.
+Configure the server for outbound-only Internet access, prohibiting any inbound connections initiated from the Internet.

 Each PBXHub Server contains an primary server (Active) and a secondary server (Standby).
 In this way, once the primary PBXHub Server fails, the secondary server will automatically take over the service from it, and all the data will be synchronized, greatly increasing the fault tolerance of the servers.